-React Native is young, but popular technology nowadays.
-Companies appreciate it because it lets them get affordable mobile applications with the user experience that’s almost equivalent to a native solution.
+React Native is a young but popular technology.
+Companies appreciate it because it lets them get affordable mobile applications with the user experience that’s almost equivalent to that of a native solution.
 However, this framework has its strengths and weaknesses, and you should know them all before start using it for your business purposes.

 - What Is React Native?